profanum429/v800_downloader/README.md

 I couldn't of done this program without the <a href="https://www.github.com/pcolby/bipolar">Bipolar</a> project as it does the hard work of converting the data into actual files.
 All of my modifications are available at https://www.github.com/profanum429/v800_downloader, under the src/bipolar directory.
+LibUSB from libusb.info.
+Version 1.0.19 is incorporated into V800 Downloader.
+I've made no source modifications. rawhid from https://www.pjrc.com/teensy/rawhid.html.
+I use the V1.0 of the OS X version for USB communication in OS X.

 License:
 All V800 Downloader files are licensed GPL3.
 The Bipolar files under src/bipolar are licensed GPL3 per the original source.